 People cannot learn and be encouraged/exhorted with many people speaking at once because intelligent distinguishing ideas is crucial for learning.
 Encouragement comes from the Word of God.
 No prophet can help others without objective revelation.
 The purpose (“that”) of prophecy is that people might “learn.”

 And the spirits of the prophets are subject to the prophets.

 Prophets were to limit themselves to prophetic teaching.
 There was no place for mindless frenzy common in pagan worship.
 The gift of prophecy does not overpower the prophet with impulsiveness.
-Prophets control their own speech and they control prophetic revelation.
-Prophets are able to use their spiritual gifts according to Scripture.
+Prophets control their own speech, and they control prophetic revelation.
+Prophets can use their spiritual gifts according to Scripture.
 Prophets keep their spiritual gifts under control.

 For God is not the author of confusion but of peace,

 Whenever a prophet loses control in a teaching situation, then chaotic teaching results.
 Manic emotions that threw pagan sibyls and priestesses into contortions have no place in Christian worship.
 Hysteria and frenzy disgrace God’s character.
 God is not about confusion or chaos, for chaos is not of God.
 “Peace” is the opposite of “confusion” or disorder, commotion, tumult.
 Order is in the nature of God.

 as in all the churches of the saints.

 Order was the standard operating procedure in other churches as well.

 Disorder in church services is not consistent with the character of God.